Sweet Pepper, 'Elephant's Ear'

 ADDITIONAL NOTES:

-Harvesting ripe fruit consistently will encourage fruit production.
+Harvesting ripe fruit consistently encourages fruit production.